codepriyanshu2004/delta-demo/README.md

 # delta-demo
-This a Demo for git &amp; github Class
+This a Demo for git &amp; github Class.